 Pick the Destinations

 Now we need to finalize on the destinations to be covered.
 This is where we need to balance between the number of days you have and your interests.
-A small description about the major tourist spots in Kerala should help you with this.
+A small description about the major tourist spots in our Kerala tour packages should help you with this.

 Major Tourist Destinations in South/Central Kerala